Skip to content

 Type: string Required: Yes for non-MSI installers, ignored for MSI installers Allowed values: x86, x64, arm64, any

 Specifies the installer's binary architecture.
-This field drives two behaviors: which registry views detection and requirements scripts check, and which device architectures the app is offered to in Intune.
+Controls which registry views detection and requirements scripts check, and which device architectures the app is offered to in Intune.

 Behavior:

-• MSI installers: This field is ignored (a warning is logged if set).
+• MSI installers: Ignored (a warning is logged if set).
 Architecture is auto-detected from the MSI Summary Information Template property.

 • Non-MSI installers (EXE, etc.): Required.
 Must be set in recipe configuration.